-If, for any reason, you do not copy the code prepared for you, please paste this code snippet into the end of the article in your CMS:
+If, for any reason, you do not copy the code prepared for you, you must paste this code snippet into the end of the article in your CMS:

 Edit our stories only to reflect references to time (e.g. "today" to "yesterday"), location (e.g. "New York" to "here") or editorial style; do not edit the wording of our articles.

 Include all the links within the story.

 Credit our authors and partner institutions — ideally in the byline.
 We prefer “Author Name, Institution”

 Note at the top and/or bottom of the story that it originally appeared on Women and Girls.
 This note should include a direct link to the original article.
 Include a direct link to the original article and a sentence that offers the reader the opportunity to join the Women and Girls’s mailing list.
+Our recommended example is:

 This should read : “This article originally appeared on Women and Girls.
 You can find the original here.
 For important news about gender issues in the developing world, you can sign up to the Women and Girls email list.”

 Do not republish a photo without our written permission.
 Some sources don't allow their images to be republished without permission.

 We often republish pieces from our partners.
-If you want to republish a partner’s story, please credit the original partner and include a “via News Deeply” link.
+If you want to republish a partner’s story, you must credit the original partner and include a “via News Deeply” link.

 Note that News Deeply considers the publication date to be the date marked on the story, and is not responsible for any content that you choose to repost.